fullmoonissue/tas-scaffolding/README.md

 ## Todo

-* Dump a diff of the memory between a range of frames or between two frames (client.saveram ?)
-* Add some custom OSD (using client.SetGameExtraPadding ?)
+* Generator of description for youtube, tasvideos.org, ...
+* Make some schemas in addition to the text in the README (plantUML ? mermaid ?)
 * Make a video about the usage of this project
-* Make some schemas in addition to the text in the README (using plantUML ?)
-* Try to create a form to merge all the plugins into a visual way (using sqlite ?)
-* Generator of description for youtube, tasvideos.org, ...
-* Tool to generate some benchmarks